A Guide to Investing in Paris Short Term Rentals

 Can a foreigner own an apartment in Paris?

 Yes.
 There are no restrictions on foreigners purchasing real estate in Paris.
+The process to buy property is the same for foreigners and French citizens, with no legal distinction in rights or procedures.
 The process involves:

 It’s advisable to engage a bilingual real estate agent and lawyer to help navigate the buying process.